rse-council/researchsoftware.org/council.md

 ## Events

-Have a look at the [Council Events](council/events.html) page for a list of events run by member associations.
+Have a look at the [Council Events](council/events.html) page for a list of events run by member associations of potential international interest.
+Note that, in addition, most associations maintain their own complete list of their events.